ncoghlan/misc/notes/python3/questions_and_answers.rst

 Collections and as part of OpenShift Enterprise, and Canonical have supported Python 3.2 since 12.04 LTS).

-Note the question that *isn't* on the list: "I have a large Python 2 application which is working well for me.
+Note the questions that *isn't* on the list: "I have a large Python 2 application which is working well for me.
 Should I migrate it to Python 3?".

 We're happy enough for the answer to *that* question to remain "No"